Is Texas a Community Property State?

 How Do Prenuptial Agreements Affect Community Property & Inheritance Community Property?

-Parties sign a prenuptial agreement prior to marriage.
+Parties sign a prenuptial agreement before marriage.
 This document serves as a contract between the two people about to marry.
-Typically, couples enter into a prenuptial agreement to establish the division of property before they get married.
+Typically, couples enter a prenuptial agreement to establish the property division before marriage.

-In the event of divorce, prenuptial agreements control the division of property held by either party.
-And a postnuptial agreement behaves similarly to a prenuptial agreement.
+In divorce, prenuptial agreements control the division of property either party holds.
+A postnuptial agreement behaves similarly to a prenuptial agreement.
 Couples often use prenuptial agreements when one spouse has much greater wealth than the other, but they are also useful for managing debt, real property, or other assets.

 The major difference is when the spouses sign a postnuptial agreement.
-While the parties sign a prenuptial agreement prior to marriage, they sign a postnuptial agreement after their marriage has taken place.
+While the parties sign a prenuptial agreement before marriage, they sign a postnuptial agreement after marriage.

 Facing Texas Community Property Division Issues in Houston?

-At The Larson Law Office, our legal team is committed to giving our clients zealous and aggressive legal representation in working through their community property division issues.
+At The Larson Law Office, our legal team is committed to giving our clients zealous and aggressive legal representation when working through their community property division issues.

 For more information about your possible legal solutions, call our Houston divorce lawyers now at (713) 221-9088 or contact us online.